Alman8273/Toon/README.md

 ---

-##### After this is displayed the user has the option to save any one of the six images they want!
+##### After this is displayed the user has the option to save any one of the 5 new images they want!